Prayer Mysteries

 Too many of us break God’s heart by putting him in a no-win situation: if God lovingly refuses to indulge our greed we resent him; if he gives us what we clamor for, we destroy ourselves by becoming infatuated with the temporal rather than the eternal.

-1 John 5:14 This is the confidence we have in approaching God: that if we ask anything according to his will, he hears us.
-(Emphasis mine.)
+1 John 5:14 This is the boldness which we have toward him, that, if we ask anything according to his will, he listens to us.
+(Emphasis mine)

-And God’s will is filled with loving and wisdom far beyond ours.
+And God’s will is filled with love and wisdom far beyond ours.

 I encourage you to read Life’s Mysteries Explained.
 It further explains how God has our eternal welfare at heart, rather than our short term ease that is ultimately not in our best interest.
 It particularly explains the surprising wisdom in God often choosing not to miraculously deliver us from powerful temptation.